 Photographer Paris Ta

-Today we want to show you guys this prodigious photographer Parisa Taheri; looking for inspiration in instagram I found one of her pictures, and it was love at the first site.
-The way she catch the historical buildings and places in Austria truly touch my heart, and make me realize the little I know about this wonderful country.
-But Paris not just catches the moment but also finds the history behind each place and each building she photograph.
+Today we want to show you guys this prodigious photographer Parisa Taheri; looking for inspiration on Instagram I found one of her pictures, and it was love at the first site.
+The way she catches the historical buildings and places in Austria truly touches my heart and makes me realize the little I know about this wonderful country.
+But Paris not just catches the moment but also finds the history behind each place and each building she photographs.
 It didn’t take me to long to get in contact with her, to show case her art and her history for you.

 Who is Paris Ta?

 My name is Parisa Taheri, known as Paris Ta by my audience, & I live in Vienna.

 From a young age on -five-, I have always had a great passion for art.
 This was reflected in my attempt to study music in music school, playing more than 7 musical instruments, writing short stories & poems, painting, singing, dancing and recently, photographing.
 So as you can see, art is just a style of living for me.
 It’s more than just doing something; it’s breathing and staying alive.
 I can simply not live without art, and photography has recently become a critical part of it, which makes my day brighter & me happier.
 I am still at the beginning of the way, learning by doing.
 I know there is a long way in front of me and that is exactly what excites me to learn and discover more.